-- Cognitive behavioral therapy (CBT) is very effective at helping people change negative thinking patterns and behaviors to solve their problems and engage in life.
+- A type of psychotherapy that helps you recognize and change patterns of negative thinking and behavior. is very effective at helping people change negative thinking patterns and behaviors to solve their problems and engage in life.

 - CBT encourages patients to develop more positive thoughts about themselves, the environment around them and their future: in this case the outcome related to their illness.

 - Counseling sessions can provide vital support, understanding and education.
 Patients may be seen alone, as a couple or family, or in a group.